Porter (carrier): History

 Human adaptability and flexibility led to the early use of humans for transporting gear.
 Porters were commonly used as beasts of burden in the ancient world, when labor was generally cheap and slavery widespread.
 The ancient Sumerians, for example, enslaved women to shift wool and flax.

 In the early Americas, where there were few native beasts of burden, all goods were carried by porters called Tlamemes in the Nahuatl language of Mesoamerica.
 In colonial times, some areas of the Andes employed porters called silleros to carry persons, particularly Europeans, as well as their luggage across the difficult mountain passes.
 Throughout the globe porters served, and in some areas continue to, as such littermen, particularly in crowded urban areas.

 Many great works of engineering were created solely by muscle power in the days before machinery or even wheelbarrows and wagons; massive workforces of workers and bearers would complete impressive earthworks by manually lugging the earth, stones, or bricks in baskets on their backs.

 Porters were very important to the local economies of many large cities in Brazil during the 1800s, where they were known as ganhadores.
 In 1857, ganhadores in Salvador, Bahia, went on strike in the first general strike in the country's history.

+In colonial times, porters were essential to the export economy, carrying goods—including cultural artifacts—often by force.
+Harsh conditions, poor medical care, and forced labor led to high death rates and disease.
+In places like Cameroon, these porter services were organized by colonial authorities and resembled slavery, involving brutal treatment and exploitation.

 Contribution to mountain climbing expeditions

 The contributions of porters can often go overlooked.
 Amir Mehdi was a Pakistani mountaineer and porter known for being part of the team which managed the first successful ascent of Nanga Parbat in 1953, and of K2 in 1954 with an Italian expedition.
 He, along with the Italian mountaineer Walter Bonatti, are also known for having survived a night at the highest open bivouac - 8,100 m - on K2 in 1954.
-Fazal Ali, who was born in the Shimshal Valley in Pakistan North, is - according to the Guinness Book of World Records - the only man ever to have scaled K2 (8611m) three times, in 2014, 2017 and 2018, all without oxygen, but his achievements have gone largely unrecognised.
+Fazal Ali, who was born in the Shimshal Valley in Pakistan North, is – according to the Guinness Book of World Records – the only man ever to have scaled K2 (8611 m) three times, in 2014, 2017 and 2018, all without oxygen, but his achievements have gone largely unrecognised.